gstorme/autoxtrabackup/README.md

 Copy autoxtrabackup.sh to /usr/local/bin/autoxtrabackup
 Make it executable, and set a cronjob

+The script does not provide standard output.
+Check /tmp/backuplog

 Examples
 ---------
 Create incremental backups each hour, and a full backup each 24 hours.
 Retention set to 1 week.